Job Title: Buyer

 Perform other duties as assigned.

-- Knowledge of HUD, and other federal, state, and local policies, procedures, and regulations related to the operation of a public housing authority regarding procurement.
+- Reasonable familiarity and/or knowledge of Public Sector Procurement Principals; knowledge of HUD, and other federal, state, and local policies, procedures, and regulations related to public procurement and/or Uniform Commercial Code.

 - Knowledge of assigned commodities and services including sources of supply, markets, price trends, grades, and qualities.